 American energy independence is important to our district and a major factor in our country’s livelihood.
 Not only does energy independence create good-paying jobs, it also helps families save money on their bills while strengthening our national security.

-The Seventh District is rich in coastline as well as farm and wetlands.
+The 7th District is rich in coastline as well as farm and wetlands.
 It’s crucial that we protect these lands for future generations and as your Congressman, I’ll fight to protect our district’s resources while also protecting our economy and local jobs.

 More on Energy and Environment